 AMR vs AGV - Key Differences Explained

 Automation of internal logistics is a recurrent issue for both large and small companies.
-Why use employee resources to move materials around when you can automate these tasks and have employees focus on higher-value activities?
+Why use employee resources to move materials around when you can automate these tasks with autonomous mobile robots (AMRs) and have employees focus on higher-value activities?

-By automating material transportation, organizations can optimize productivity and can schedule deliveries more effectively to reduce production bottlenecks.
-But when it comes to choosing between AMR vs AGV, what is the difference and which is the best fit for your needs?
+By implementing AMR automation for material transportation, organizations can optimize productivity and schedule deliveries more effectively, reducing production bottlenecks.
+But when it comes to choosing between an autonomous mobile robot (AMR) vs. an AGV, what is the difference, and which is the best fit for your needs?

 What do AGV and AMR stand for?